Maxwe59/maxwe59/README.md

 Currently studying Comp Sci at UCLA.
 One of my goals is to become a full time indie-dev and release a game on steam

 - Bevy, a Rust based Game Engine
-- 🎮 Graphics & procedural generation
+- Python Requests for Webscraping
 - 🐍 Python for tooling & ML
 - 📍 Los Angeles, CA